benicnst/KICK-Log-Tool/README.md

 - Pinned popups can be dragged anywhere on the screen.
 - Automatically closes pinned popups and clears temporary history when moving to another channel, such as after a raid.
 - Updates visible and pinned popups when new comments are captured.
-- Uses Kick chat DOM observation for normal realtime updates.
+- Uses WebSocket as the primary realtime source and falls back to DOM observation only when WebSocket capture is not active.
 - Treats capture time as posting time when messages are clearly added in realtime without a DOM timestamp.
-- Uses a limited unofficial Kick chat API only while chat is paused, and only for pinned users.
+- Uses a limited unofficial Kick chat API only for pinned-user backfill, and only for messages older than realtime-captured history.
-- Returns to DOM-based realtime capture after chat pause is released.
+- Stops API backfill per pinned user after up to 10 older messages are collected.
 - Shows a rotating reload icon next to pinned users while API checking is active.
 - Shows a detection-type icon when multiple suspicious posting patterns are detected.
 - Lets you choose the detection action: notify only, temporary popup, auto-pin, or off.